 When it happens that those who have confused mental models become hooligans and at the same time believe they are doing heroic deeds are themselves considered by the public as mysterious, “enigmatic” says the public, we have a much bigger problem.

 Despots and tyrants, on many occasions, appear enigmatic.
-Root of this is lack of understanding of valid forms of reasoning.
+Root is lack of understanding of valid forms of reasoning.

 Topics involving valid forms of reasoning should be integrated into school programs.
 Should be included as regular subject matter.
 Unfortunately, even with the University of the Philippines System (UP System), there is lack of attention to this.
-Only UP Diliman campus requires mathematical logic within the UP System, for example.
+Only UP Diliman campus requires mathematical logic as a regular subject within the UP System, for example.
 Not required by other campuses — same, possibly worst, with other universities.

 Our education system should adapt to this need accordingly.
-So we do not become victims of despots and tyrants over and over again.
+Less chances of becoming victims of despots and tyrants over and over again.

 For those who want to fight despots and tyrants, start working on your arguments making them valid.
-Better if you start with Mathematical Logic.
+Better if you start with readings in Mathematical Logic.
 Small sacrifice to pay if you think about it.
 No one needs to kill or be killed.
-Reasonable method towards change.